Bolt can't find my task

 transport in your config or inventory file:# inventory.yaml ... config: transport: winrm

 If you're still getting "connection refused" messages, try disabling SSL.
 By default, Bolt connects to targets over WinRM using the HTTPS port 5986.
-Your target may not be set up to connect over HTTPS.
+Your target might not be set up to connect over HTTPS.
 If you disable SSL, Bolt connects to the target using the HTTP port 5985.
 You can disable SSL in one of the following ways:

 Pass